kailash-manasarovar/statement/docs/crimes/protagonists/domingo-et-al.md

 - She was also the woman who attended the [chamber music concert](../../timeline/2023/may.md#chamber-music-concert) in May 2023, led by [the trumpet teachers I've highlighted as a brother and a local man Mark](vidal-sastre.md#seven-devils) and [Gloria's brother](vidal-sastre.md#4-bruno).
 - She came to the concert in the guise of Pablo's mum - the boy student who attended the class along with me.
-- On 1st November 2024, I see her leaving my apartment building with another older dark-haired lady; the woman with the monstrous voice who I often saw going [in and out of apartment number 18](../../timeline/2024/october.md#activity-in-the-nextdoor-apartment-number-18) next door after I returned to Dénia from France at the end of September 2024.
+- On 1st November 2024, I see her leaving my apartment building with another older dark-haired lady; the woman with the monstrous voice who I often saw going [in and out of apartment number 18](../../timeline/2024/october.md#activity-in-the-nextdoor-apartment-number-18) next door after I returned to Denia from France at the end of September 2024.
 - The older woman could even have been the woman in [the picture above sitting on the right of Domingo](#domingo-lopez-cano) from 2016.
 - The Cano Lopez family appears to be made up of a nest of poisoning vipers that can do whatever they like to innocents in the Marina Alta region.
 - And I heard they were partnering up with another family, the Toledo's, to wreak switcheroo and child-porn havoc nationally with the support of the government school board in its entirety.